Yesteryears . . .

 Winter 2010 - Fall 2011: Hospitality and Tourism Management class students cook, manage and host the 2010 annual meeting.
 Website is updated, and members are encouraged to visit often to stay connected.
 Board elections are conducted online.
 Membership is 229 at the end of this period.

-Winter 2011 - Fall 2012: Reciprocity benefits with the University Club of Grand Rapids are featured with network night partnered events.
+Winter 2011 - Fall 2012: Reciprocal benefits with University Club of Grand Rapids are featured at network-night partnered events.
 New Club and anniversary logos are introduced.
 New membership cards and member numbers are issued.
 Membership is 184.

-Winter 2012 - Spring 2013: Al Steinman, Director of the Annis Water Resources Institute and Henry Matthews, Director of Galleries an Collections are featured presenters for the February and March network night events at the University Club of Grand Rapids.
-Featured events include TGIF and restaurant-of-the-month tours, pickleball, Coopersville & Marne RR Great Train Robbery, and Oktoberfest.
+Winter 2012 - Spring 2013: Al Steinman, Director of the Annis Water Resources Institute and Henry Matthews, Director of Galleries and Collections are featured presenters for the February and March network night events at the University Club of Grand Rapids.
+Featured events include TGIF and restaurant-of-the-month tours, Pickleball, Coopersville & Marne RR Great Train Robbery, and Oktoberfest.
+50th Anniversary Celebration, May 17, 2013!